 He is the managing director of the Cork Pops Orchestra. (www.corkpops.ie) (Conductor – Evelyn Grant)

 They provide a music entertainment service ranging from quartets for weddings to orchestral concerts for schools.

 He has been active as a patron and promoter of concerts both nationally and internationally since 1982.

-He has been board member of the National Youth Orchestra of Ireland for over thirty years.
+He served as a board member of the National Youth Orchestra of Ireland for over thirty years.
 He has provided entertainment for practically every major festival since Cork 800 in 1985.